 Escape to sunny southern Spain without leaving the capital!
 La Venencia only serves sherry wines, each carefully selected from selected bodegas in Andalusia.
 This isn’t your grandma’s sherry—crisp, dry manzanilla and fino are the stars of the show, but each of the five varieties available are worth a try.

 Dating from the 1930s, this sherry bar looks much the same as it did when Ernest Hemingway enjoyed a drink here decades ago.
 This historic watering hole was also a favorite during the Spanish Civil War among anti-Fascist troops, who would meet here to exchange stories from the battlefield over glasses of sherry.

 8. Tienda de Vinos (“El Comunista”)

 While the official name of this historic joint is Tienda de Vinos, its popular nickname “El Comunista” comes from its status as a meeting point for Leftist supporters during the Franco days.
 Its days as a political hangout are long past, but you’ll still be able to enjoy its classic menu, which has remained virtually unchanged for decades.

-Decades before the Spanish Civil War, though, the bar opened as a simple wine seller.
+Decades before the Spanish Civil War, though, the bar originally opened as a simple wine seller.
 Perfectly chosen, high quality wine remains the heart and soul of this place.
 Ask your server (two of whom are the great grandchildren of the original founder!) for recommendations and they will be happy to help you find the perfect glass.